 Relocation of Wires

 In areas where undergrounding is not feasible or cost-effective, communities can work with utility companies to move wires and poles to less visually intrusive areas.
 This can include running lines along the rear of buildings or through alleyways.
-In more rural areas, utility companies can run lines over ridgelines and out of viewsheds, or set back poles from the right-of-way and screen them behind treelines.
+In more rural areas, utility companies can run lines over ridgelines and out of viewsheds.
+Similarly, poles can also be set back from the right-of-way and screen them behind treelines.

 Reduction of Utility Wires